 Reduction in Local Option Millage Levy.
-The Florida Legislature concluded its 2008 session on May 2, 2008.
-In that session, the Florida Legislature, among other things, amended Section 1011.71(2), Florida Statutes, to reduce the maximum millage rate that school districts may levy for capital outlay and maintenance purposes (referred to in this Offering Statement as the Local Option Millage Levy) from 2.0 mills to 1.75 mills commencing with Fiscal Year 2008-09.
-In conjunction with such reduction, the Legislature increased the amount of the required local effort millage for school districts in the State which is expected to result in a net shift of the millage (and associated tax revenues) from capital outlay and maintenance purposes to operational purposes.
-This legislation became effective on July 1, 2008.
-As further discussed in "AVAILABLE REVENUES FOR CAPITAL OUTLAY PROJECTS - Local Sources" below, the Local Option Millage Levy constitutes the primary source of funds to make Lease Payments with respect to the Series 2009 Certificates, the Series 2003 Certificates and the Series 2004 Certificates, as well as any other Certificates issued in connection with the Lease Agreement.
-However, legislation provides that if the revenues generated from the reduced Local Option Millage Levy are insufficient to make payments under a leasepurchase agreement entered into prior to June 30, 2008, an amount up to the revenue generated from 0.25 mills of the operating levy may be utilized to make such lease payments.

-Accordingly, while such reduction may not adversely affect the District's ability to make Lease Payments under the Series 2003 Lease or the Series 2004 Lease, it may adversely impact the District's ability to make Lease Payments under the Series 2009 Lease and its ability to finance additional educational facilities under the Master Lease Program in the future.
+In 2008, Section 1011.71, Florida Statutes, was amended to reduce the maximum millage rate that school districts could levy for capital outlay and maintenance purposes (referred to in this Offering Statement as the Local Option Millage Levy) from 2.0 mills to 1.75 mills commencing in fiscal year 2008-09.
+In conjunction with such reduction, the State's Commissioner of Education increased the amount of the required local effort for each school district in the State, which resulted in a shift of the millage (and associated tax revenues) from capital outlay and maintenance purposes to operational purposes.
+As further discussed in "AVAILABLE REVENUES FOR CAPITAL OUTLAY PROJECTS - Local Sources" the Local Option Millage Levy constitutes the primary source of funds to make Rent Payments with respect to the Series 2010B Certificates, as well as any other Certificates of Participation issued in connection with the Master Lease.
+Accordingly, such reduction reduces the funds available to make Rent Payments under the Series 2010B Lease and may adversely impact the District's ability to finance additional educational facilities under the Master Lease in the future.